Single-Course Engelsk 5 ECTS

 Remarks

-The project work at the end of the course is performed in small, self-elected groups with members from different expertises/background and completed with scientific articles.
+The project work at the end of the course is performed in small, self-elected groups with members from different expertises/background and completed with scientific articles that the students should write themselves and produce data for the results section.

-The hand-in exercises (2) deal mainly with protein structure visualisation using the program PyMOL.
-The models will be predicted with HHPred and AlphaFold2.
-The mutational scans will be performed using FoldX and similar tools.
+The exercises deal with protein structure visualisation using the program PyMOL.
+The models will be predicted with AlphaFold.
+The mutational scans will be performed using FoldX and similar tools on a Linux cluster.
 For part of the exercises and in the project work, we will work on a Linux Cluster using the terminal and command-line based software.

 Limited number of seats